KylMoore/KylMoore/README.md

 <h1 align="center">Hi 👋, I'm Kyle</h1>
 <h3 align="center">A passionate frontend developer</h3>

+<p>My name is Kyle Moore and I am a front-end web and app developer, working with HTML5, CSS, and JavaScript.
+Before Web Development, I worked as an onsite manager for an automotive Paintless Dent Repair company, making me recognize the importance of teamwork, quality, and integrity.
+Working consistently with customers and employees helped to give me a great understanding of the balancing act between the two.</p>

 - 📫 Reach Me At **kylemoore-@hotmail.com**

 <h3 align="left">Connect with me:</h3>